Chlorinated polyvinyl chloride

 Chlorinated polyvinyl chloride (CPVC) is a thermoplastic produced by chlorination of polyvinyl chloride (PVC) resin.
-CPVC is significantly more flexible than PVC, and can also withstand higher temperatures.
+CPVC is significantly more flexible than PVC and withstands higher temperatures.
 Uses include hot and cold water delivery pipes and industrial liquid handling.
 CPVC, like PVC, is deemed safe for the transport and use of potable water.

 History

 Genova Products located in Michigan initially created the first CPVC tubing and fittings for hot- and cold-water distribution systems in the early 1960s.
 The original tetrahydrofuran (THF) / methyl ethyl ketone (MEK) formulas for CPVC cements were developed by Genova in conjunction with the B.F.
 Goodrich Company, the original developer of the CPVC resin.

 Production process

-Chlorinated polyvinyl chloride (CPVC) is PVC that has been chlorinated via a free radical chlorination reaction.
+Chlorinated polyvinyl chloride (CPVC) is PVC that has been chlorinated via a free-radical chlorination reaction.
 This reaction is typically initiated by application of thermal or UV energy utilizing various approaches.
 In the process, chlorine gas is decomposed into free radical chlorine which is then reacted with PVC in a post-production step, essentially replacing a portion of the hydrogen in the PVC with chlorine.

 Depending on the method, a varying amount of chlorine is introduced into the polymer allowing for a measured way to fine-tune the final properties.
 The chlorine content may vary from manufacturer to manufacturer; the base can be as low as PVC 56.7% to as high as 74% by mass, although most commercial resins have chlorine content from 63% to 69%.
 As the chlorine content in CPVC is increased, its glass transition temperature (T_{g}) increases significantly.
 Under normal operating conditions, CPVC becomes unstable at 70% mass of chlorine.

 Various additives are also introduced into the resin in order to make the material more receptive to processing.
 These additives may consist of stabilizers, impact modifiers, pigments and lubricants.